daledavies/moodle-tool_registrationrules/README.md

 ## 🧐 How it works

-The **Registration Rules** plugin enables you to configure a set of customisable rules, selected from a list of available rule plugins.
-Each rule specifies a condition that is evaluated to determine whether a user is permitted to register an account.
+The **Registration Rules** plugin lets you set up a series of flexible rules to control user signups based on specific conditions.
+Each rule defines a check that is run during the registration process.

-When configuring a rule, a score can be assigned that will be added if the condition is met.
-Once all rules have been evaluated, the total score is compared against the maximum threshold set on the plugin's main settings page.
-Registration is allowed only if the accumulated score remains below this threshold.
+### How rules are evaluated:

+    1. When a user tries to sign up, the plugin checks their submitted details against the set rules.
+    2. Each rule has a score.
+If the rule's condition is met, the corresponding score is added to the total.
+    3. After all rules are checked, the plugin compares the total score with a configurable threshold.
+    4. If the total score is below the threshold then registration is allowed.
+If it is above the threshold, the registration is denied.

 ## :pencil: How to use